benjibd/automatedTest/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 Installation
-1. The first step to running this repo locally is downloading the code by cloning the repository

- https://git clone git@github.com:benjibd/automatedTest.git
+1. Download test script from  https://git clone git@github.com:benjibd/automatedTest.git

 2. After cloning, do the following:

  cd automatedTest